pseudomuto/muto-mark/README.md

 ## Installation

-* Clone the repo and tun the installer found in the `dist` folder
+* Clone the repo and run the installer found in the `dist` folder
 * Alternatively you can use the [direct link](https://github.com/davidmuto/muto-mark/blob/master/dist/MutoMarkInstaller.exe?raw=true "Download MutoMark!")

 ## Usage